Cv-Keep/cvkeep-frontend/README.md

 # Stack

-CV Keep is written in a MEVN stack (Mongo, Express, Vue and Node), and is focused in simplicity.
+CV Keep is written in a MEVN stack (Mongo, Express, Vue and Node), and is focused on simplicity.
 Since you properly configure your .env files, the App is production ready and already internationalized (`en` and `pt-br` by default).

 # Quick Start